marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 This model is just like the simple one, just that after encoding the current input word we feed the resulting representation (of size `200`) into a two layer [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), which then outputs a vector also of size `200` (at every timestep the LSTM also recieved a vector of size `200` representing it's previous state).
 Then, just like before, we use the decoder to convert this vector into a vector of probability values.
 (LSTM is just a fancier RNN that is better at remembering the past.
-Its "API" is identical to the "API" of an RNN[edgrefen dlss footnote]- the LSTM recieves an input at each timestep and its previous state, and uses those two inputs to compute an updated state.)
+Its "API" is identical to the "API" of an RNN- the LSTM at each time step an input and its previous state, and uses those two inputs to compute an updated state and an output vector[^api].)

 Now we have a model that at each time step gets not only the current word representation, but also the state of the LSTM from the previous time step, and uses this to predict the next word.
 The state of the LSTM is a representation of the previously seen words (note that words that we saw recently have a much larger impact on this state then words we saw a while ago).

 As expected, performance improves and the perplexity of this model on the test set is about `114`.
 An implementation of this model[^zaremba], along with a detailed explanation, is available in [Tensorflow](https://www.tensorflow.org/tutorials/recurrent).

 ## The importance of regularization.